-Dear Your Teen:
+Dear Your Teen,

-How can I help my smart kid who is getting picked on and publicly humiliated for being smart?
+How can I help my smart kid who is being picked on and publicly humiliated for being smart?
 The school culture seems to be one that tolerates making fun of the kids who are academically driven.

 Even though we can’t always reduce stress for our kids, we can make sure they are well equipped to manage stress.
 Grit, or the ability to persevere in the face of stress and setbacks, helps kids to do this.Forging strong relationships and cultivating outside interests are two factors that help build this form of resilience.

-When the academic environment feels less than supportive, it helps teens to have interests and friends outside of school that do feel supportive — this can counter some of the backlash the “smart kid” may be experiencing at school.
+When the academic environment feels less than supportive, it helps teens to have interests and friends outside of school that do feel supportive.
+This can counter some of the backlash the “smart kid” may be experiencing at school.
 Increasingly, schools offer extracurricular opportunities for academically motivated kids.
-Some teens will not seek these out themselves, but may respond to suggestions from a parent or a trusted teacher about activities that counter that “anti-academic” environment.
-These can be great places for smart kids to meet and feel supported by other like-minded students, and participate in something that interests them.
+Some teens will not seek these out themselves.
+But they may respond to suggestions from a parent or a trusted teacher about activities that counter that “anti-academic” environment.
+These can be great places for smart kids to meet and feel supported by other like-minded students.
+And they give them opportunities to participate in something that interests them.